 C point out their markedly better experiences in their new tenancies, he slates his competition for, as far as Ben and

 C can make out, having the gall to be small enough and considerate enough to actually provide a pleasant experience for their tenants.
-When they bring up a popular thread complaining about SHL on the Overheard at Lancaster Facebook group, which has now attracted 192 comments and 55 reactions, the MD claims that many of the people complaining aren't from the UK and have never been tenants of SHL—quite why he thinks that foreigners are taking time out of their days to lie about a Lancastrian letting agency is not explained.
+When they bring up a popular thread complaining about SHL on the Overheard at Lancaster Facebook group, which has by this point attracted over 190 comments and 50 reactions, the MD claims that many of the people complaining aren't from the UK and have never been tenants of SHL—quite why he thinks that foreigners are taking time out of their days to lie about a Lancastrian letting agency is not explained.

 The MD says he will prompt the Maintenance Coördinator about the deductions in the morning and tells Ben and

 C to come in the afternoon to talk to her about them and go through the end-of-tenancy house walkthrough videos SHL have apparently recorded. ( Email )

 2019-09-25: The tenants finally recieve their deposit deductions.
 SHL propose £675 deductions out of a total deposit of £594.
 Deductions are added for, amongst other things, the damaged sofas (£200) and basement bedroom paint damage (£45). ( Email ) Needless to say, the tenants are not having a bit of this and politely tell SHL to do one. ( Email ) They are told not to come that afternoon because of a

 staff meeting and that the end-of-tenancy videos will be emailed to them. ( Email )